Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <img src="https://i.imgur.com/qe6tGJW.png" title="Dark blue scrollbar" />

 <p>To install the custom scrollbars to match the dark theme, you will have to use one of the 2 methods found on the "Scrollbars & tooltips dark theme" or "Scrollbars patchers(Old method)" folders inside this repository.
 You should be using the "Scrollbars & tooltips dark theme" folder method, since it's the most permanent, but if you find some bug, you could try using the old method one instead.
 The problem with the old method is that you will have to re-patch the scrollbars with each firefox update, so I'm only keeping it in case the other new method stops working in the future.</b>

+<h2>FAQ:</h2>
+<h3>The synced tabs sidebar isn't themed.</h3>
+<p>Since it's anonymous content of the browser we can't theme it through userChrome or userContent, which is why you will have to apply the scrollbars & tooltips method to be able to use external javascript to modify anonymous content, and then place the <b>Sync-tabs-sidebar.as.css</b> file inside the <code>Scrollbars & tooltips dark theme/Chrome/</code> folder inside this repository inside your chrome folder (The method is the same than for the scrollbars, except you place the sync related file on your chrome folder apart from the other files if you are going to use them as well).</p>

+<h3>The bookmarks toolbar text/tabs text color is black and I can't see the letters over the dark background.</h3>
+<p>This is caused by your persona (lightweight theme), and while you could change these settings inside userchrome, I thought it was better to just change the settings on the persona directly (since not all personas will look the same).
+To do so you'd have to open <code>about:config</code>, and search for <b>lightweightThemes.usedThemes</b>.
+Once there, find the "textcolor" setting and type any color you'd want to use instead of black or the color being used by the theme (use #fff for white).
+The persona you are currently using should be in the first place in the list.
+A screenshot of this window can be seen in the first section of this readme.</p>

+<h3>I only want to use the multirow/(Any other) feature, but not the other ones!</h3>
+<p>You only need to modify <b>userChrome.css</b>, deleting the lines that you don't want to apply (Every function has a comment above it saying what each ruleset does), or if you think you may want them later, just encase the feature parts that you don't want to apply between /* and */:</p>

+<code>/* This is an example of a comment that wouldn't be read on a .css file */</code>

+<h3>I'm opening web files locally (as in opening html pages that you have created or downloaded) and the background is not the color it should be.</h3>
+<p>To change the directory browsing page and change how .css or some .txt files appear when opened with Firefox, I had to specify it to affect urls that start with "file:///", meaning that any file opened with Firefox will get overriden with those rules as well.
+To prevent this, go to userContent.css, and comment out the lines that affect this url (This rule should be exactly under the color variables at the start of the file).</p>

+<h3>I placed userchrome.css inside my chrome folder and I still don't have multi-row tabs!</h3>
+<p>While we only needed to use CSS to enable multi-row tabs, this broke tabs draggability, making reordering tabs when it was enabled a bit erratic, so to fix this, I decided to put all multi-row tabs code inside the <b>MultiRowTabLiteforFx.uc.js</b> file.
+This means that now Multi-row tabs can be enabled following the method described in the "Scrollbars & tooltips dark theme" folder (to be able to use external javascript files), and then placing the file <b>MultiRowTabLiteforFx.uc.js</b> inside your chrome folder.
+If you are updating from an old version of this theme, you should delete the lines about multi-row tabs from your old userchrome as well (that way you can enable multi-row by just placing or deleting the previously mentioned file).</p>

+<h3>Why use this method instead of using <a href="https://addons.mozilla.org/es/firefox/addon/styl-us/">Stylus</a>?</h3>
+<p>The main reason is that you can't style firefox about: pages nor the scrollbar with just stylus.</p>

+<h3>The theme is making the text of some addon popups unreadable, how do I fix this?</h3>
+<p>The theme is made so that it changes most background colors, including the one of the popups that don't have any background color specified by their original creator.
+Sadly it doesn't change the text of these by default, so you may have to do it manually, or report the addon you want themed here, or just use the fix inside userchrome.css (at around lines 302-305) to turn the addons back to their white background color.</p>

 <h2>Credits</h2>
 <p>The original code for the custom scrollbars which we modified here belongs to <b>Arty2</b>, and you can find it <a href="https://gist.github.com/Arty2/fdf19aea2c601032410516f059d58eb1">here</a>.